 Spinal distortion means a misalignment in the vertebrae resulting in the spine being out of shape.
 Such misalignment can be overcome with adjustments to the vertebrae, which can include spinal manipulation like chiropractic care.

 Sensors of the body, when mis-adjusted, causes poor perception of the surroundings, leading to poor body positioning both at rest and during movement.
 Such compensations can be minimized by "readjusting" the sensors.

-External factors like inappropriate equipment (eg, under-sized footwear, wi-fi devices) and cold surrounding temperature can cause compensations due to discomfort, weaknesses and restrictions in movements.
-Such compensations can be avoided by careful selection of the right equipment & regulating one's own body temperature.
+External factors like inappropriate equipment (eg, under-sized footwear, wi-fi devices) harsh environment and bad physical setup can cause compensations due to discomfort, weaknesses and restrictions in movements.
+Such compensations can be avoided by careful selection of the right equipment regulating indoor conditions and making the proper physical adjustments.